Sharon M. Joyce Director

 - an interactive report called the Bio-Surveillance Indicator, which converts overdose data from law enforcement and EMS naloxone administrations into visual schematics.
 For example, an authorized user can drop a pin on a computerized map (or manually enter a street address) and instantly view all overdoses within a selected radius and time frame, and each heroin stamp associated with the overdoses.
 Aided by user-friendly charts and graphs, product users can compare historical data, identify hotspots, spot trends, perform predictive analysis, and be alerted to sudden overdose spikes.

-- a Statewide Naloxone Report, which uses interactive visual analytics to show key metrics such as trends in naloxone administrations by law enforcement and EMS; patterns in naloxone administrations; demographics of recipients; changes in demographics of recipients; the most prevalent stamps involved in overdoses during a specific time frame; the location of overdoses; and locations of.
+- a Statewide Naloxone Report, which uses interactive visual analytics to show key metrics such as trends in naloxone administrations by law enforcement and EMS; patterns in naloxone administrations; demographics of recipients; changes in demographics of recipients; the most prevalent stamps involved in overdoses during a specific time frame; and the location of overdoses.

 - a modernized/automated DMI Quarterly Report, which analyzes key metrics in the drug environment, and is designed to increase awareness among a larger cross-section of stakeholders such as treatment providers, mental health advocates, harm reduction centers, addiction and recovery specialists, and public health and safety agencies, so stakeholders can enhance their preparedness, devise targeted interventions and responsive strategies, be alerted to lethal batches of heroin, and optimize their policy.